shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 ---
-Title : Conversion Attribution
-Description : When an advertiser's conversion pixel loads, Xandr determines if that pixel load can be associated with a user, and if so, whether the user has converted in response to having previously viewed or clicked one of the advertiser's
+title : Conversion Attribution description : When an advertiser's conversion pixel loads, Xandr determines if that pixel load can be associated with a user, and if so, whether the user has converted in response to having previously viewed or clicked one of the advertiser's